 Burger King / Whopper Heist / By We Believers, Buenos Aires /

 Burger King has enjoyed a stellar reign as one of the industry’s leading lights in recent years.
 Under the stewardship of CMO Fernando Machado, the brand managed to rack up Grands Prix for iconic campaigns such as Moldy Whopper and Stevenage Challenge.
 While the heat of the flame grill may have dropped a notch in the wake of Machado’s recent departure, BK has continued to serve up fresh helpings of creativity over the past year.

 One effort that caught our eye at the end of 2021 was Whopper Heist, an innovative out-of-home activation conceived by We Believers out of Buenos Aires.
 Inspired by the popular Spanish Netflix series Money Heist, Burger King created an interactive campaign where passersby could ‘steal’ burgers from their billboards.
 The campaign leveraged NFC technology to ping individuals with the BK app who were close to the brand’s advertising.
 Hungry fans were then instructed to hold their phones up to the digital poster in order to heist the virtual Whopper from the billboard onto their own device.

 This campaign could potentially surface in the Media, Direct, or Outdoor categories at Cannes.
-It’s already achieved the auspicious accolade of being one of the most viewed case studies on the Contagious Online database this year.
+It’s already achieved the auspicious accolade of being one of the most viewed case studies on the Contagious IQ database this year.